-Nepal.
+Under the Project-based Micro-credit Model, a large number of external donor agencies have been providing technical and financial assistance to enhance the rural financing activities in Nepal.
 These include IDA, ADB, UNDP, UNICEF, UNIFEM, EU, IFAD, USAID, CIDA, GIZ, DFID, and UNCDF.
-Some of the major donor-funded projects carried out in Nepal in the past and have been phased out include Production Credit for Rural Women (PCRW), Micro Credit Project of Women (MCPW) and Third Livestock Development Project (TLDP).
+Some of the major donor-funded projects carried out in Nepal in the past include Production Credit for Rural Women (PCRW), Micro Credit Project of Women (MCPW) and Third Livestock Development Project (TLDP).
 Some projects such as Raising Income of Small and Medium Farmers Project (RISMFP), UNNATI Access to Finance Project (UNNATI-A2F), Mobile Money for the Poor (MM4P) and Making Access Possible (MAP) are currently ongoing.
 These projects have focused on poverty alleviation and access to finance in rural areas.

-With regard to the FINGOs Model, though there are many unregistered NGOs engaged in either microfinance activities or social and community development activities, there are also some financial NGOs (FINGOs) that have been permitted by the central bank to conduct limited banking activities.
+With regard to the FINGOs Model, though there are many unregistered NGOs engaged in either microfinance activities or social and community development activities, there are also some financial NGOs (FINGOs) that have been permitted by NRB to conduct limited banking activities.
 With the promulgation of Financial Intermediary Act-1998, a broader scope was created for NGOs to function as financial intermediaries as well.
 These FINGOs, numbering 26, help promote credit activities in rural areas and mobilize small savings.
-These FINGOs have been directed by NRB to transform themselves into MFIs.
+However, they have been directed by NRB to transform themselves into MFIs.

 Under the Cooperative Model, there are 32,663 cooperatives operating in the country.
 Out of these, some 13,460 are savings and credit cooperatives (SACCOs), some 4,031 are multipurpose and the remaining are specific product/objective-based cooperatives.
-10 Out of the total SACCOs, 15 of them are also permitted to conduct limited banking activities by NRB.
+11 Out of the total SACCOs, 15 of them are also permitted to conduct limited banking activities by NRB.
 There also exists one cooperative bank that provides wholesale loan to the other cooperatives.